FDataLab/LLMQuantizationSurvey/README.md

 | bitsandbytes / LLM.int8() [13](assets/references.md#ref-13) | [bitsandbytes-foundation/bitsandbytes](https://github.com/bitsandbytes-foundation/bitsandbytes) | Implementation associated with mixed-precision 8-bit matrix multiplication. |
 | LLMC [27](assets/references.md#ref-27) | [ModelTC/LightCompress](https://github.com/ModelTC/LightCompress) | Compression toolkit and benchmarking resource. |

-This companion has no model installation or inference command because no executable quantization code was supplied for it.
-Reproduction starts from the linked authors’ implementation and the exact settings of the target paper.
-The local validation tool checks only this repository’s documents, figures, and indexes.

 <a id="related-surveys"></a>
 ## Related surveys and background